-Panacea There is a hero literally called Panacea.
-She is able to cure any injury or disease.
+Panacea: There is a hero literally called Panacea.
+She is able to cure any injury or disease not of the brain.

 Poor Communication Kills: Lampshaded and defied in 19.2 when Skitter realizes Weld is telling Miss Militia what an evil clone told him — that Skitter killed their boss, Thomas Calvert — and goes to set the record straight.

 I slept, but it was less like parking a car and more like running one into a ditch.
 I'd fallen asleep not by any choice on my part, but because I'd ceased to function.
 Over the past few days, I'd hit my limits of endurance, only to push past them over and over.

 Power Born of Madness: Well, psychological trauma, really.
 Most parahumans have their latent powers activated during a "trigger event" or a time of extreme stress that pushes the person to the breaking point.
 This may explain why there are more villains than heroes in the Wormverse, and even the heroes usually have a lot of psychological baggage.
 However, those who had their powers artificially induced by Cauldron do not need a trigger event, a feature which Cauldron claims results in more heroes.